MOMO24185/Blockcore/README.md

 (Running the application)

+1) Use the 'npm install' command in the VSCode terminal to install modules
-1) Once the network is set up, open up the terminal within the project folder and type 'npm run start'
+2) Once the network is set up, open up the terminal within the project folder and type 'npm run start'
-2) Script should start and localhost:3000 should start and open up browser with the application ready to use.
+3) Script should start and localhost:3000 should start and open up browser with the application ready to use.

 (Usage)